Putting together your weight loss diet can be a challenge with all the possibilities. What about eggplant, is it good for weight loss?

 Baking and putting eggplant on the grill is also acceptable when it comes to losing weight.
 In this case you preferably want to use a healthy cooking oil.

-Another popular way to implement eggplant in your diet is as a pasta replacement in lasagna.
+Another popular way, especially on the keto diet, to implement eggplant in your diet is as a pasta replacement in lasagna.
 With this dish you do have to keep in mind that cheese can contain a decent amount of calories, some portion control may be required if you’re trying to lose weight.

 Eggplant vs other popular vegetables for weight loss